DarshitaDwivedii/Data-Scrapper/README.md

 ## 📖 Project Overview

 The goal of this project is to create a simple yet powerful tool that eliminates the tedious task of manually copying and pasting data from websites.
-A user can simply paste a URL, and the application intelligently fetches, parses, and displays all the data tables from that page.
+A user can simply paste a URL, and the application intelligently fetches, parses, and displays all the raw data tables from that page.

+The real power comes from the post-scraping toolkit.
 It's built to handle both simple static websites and modern, dynamic sites that load their content using JavaScript.
-It also includes specialized cleaning routines to handle common cases where data is poorly structured within a single table cell (e.g., book listings on Goodreads).
+Crucially, it includes an **interactive RegEx Extractor** that lets the user extract and separate multiple pieces of information from a single messy column into a new, perfectly structured table.

 ## ✨ Key Features

-*   **Handles Google Search & Direct URLs**: Accepts both direct website URLs and links copied from a Google search results page.
+*   **Handles All Link Types**: Accepts both direct website URLs and links copied from a Google search results page.
 *   **Smart Automated Fallback Scraping**:
     1. First, it attempts a fast scrape using `requests` and `pandas`.
-    2. If that fails or finds no tables, it **automatically** switches to a powerful advanced scraper using `Selenium` to fully render the page, including JavaScript.
+    2. If that fails, it **automatically** switches to a powerful `Selenium` scraper to fully render the page, including JavaScript.
-*   **Specialized Post-Scrape Data Cleaning**: Includes an optional one-click cleaning function to parse and structure messy data from sites like Goodreads, turning a single cell of text into multiple, organized columns (Title, Author, Rating, etc.).
+*   **Interactive RegEx Extractor**: The core cleaning feature allows you to:
+    *   Select any raw table and any column containing messy data.
+    *   Write a **Regular Expression (RegEx)** to define extraction patterns.
+    *   Use **named capture groups** `(?P<Name>...)` to automatically create and name new columns.
+    *   Instantly see the cleaned "after" table for review and download.
+*   **Clear Before-and-After View**: The app keeps the raw extracted tables visible for comparison while showing the newly cleaned table in a separate section.
 *   **Clean, Interactive UI**: Built with Streamlit for a responsive and easy-to-use interface.
-*   **One-Click CSV Download**: Download any extracted table as a clean `.csv` file with the click of a button.
+*   **One-Click CSV Download**: Download both the original raw tables and your final cleaned table as `.csv` files.

 ## 🚀 Live Demo & Video Walkthrough